araobp/react-myphotos/README.md

 - Express (JavaScript): REST API server with Postgres SQL
 - Spring Boot (Java): Non-SPA (classical) web app with Postgres SQL

-## Motivation

-I need to learn web app technologies for my next job.

-## Note
+## SPA and PWA

+- This app runs on Windows, MacOS, Android and iOS.
-This app is dependent on a REST API server in my other project [heroku-myphotos](https://github.com/araobp/heroku-myphotos).
+- This app is dependent on a REST API server in my other project [heroku-myphotos](https://github.com/araobp/heroku-myphotos).

 ## Rough sketch of the app UI